Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Introduction

 The remainder of the paper is as follows.
-Section II contains details regarding decision making under ambiguity: defining ambiguous MDP's and belief functions.
-Section III describes the approach used to generate belief functions, as well as the AAGS algorithm.
-Section IV discusses results and identifies limitations of the proposed approach.
-Lastly, in Section V, the reader will find conclusions and future work.
+Section \ref{sec:amdp} contains details regarding decision making under ambiguity: defining ambiguous MDP's and belief functions.
+Section \ref{sec:methods} describes the approach used to generate belief functions, as well as the AAGS algorithm.
+Section \ref{sec:results} discusses results.
+Lastly, in Section \ref{sec:conclusion}, the reader will find conclusions and future work.